madrilene/eleventy-excellent/src/posts/daily/wacky-wednesday-for-2025-01-08.md

 ---
 title: "🤪 Wacky Wednesday for 2025-01-08"
+permalink: "/archive/wacky-wednesday-for-2025-01-08/"
-description: "This week's edition highlights quirky finds from Slack, including a robot cat to cool your coffee!"
+description: "This week&#39;s edition highlights quirky finds from Slack, including a robot cat to cool your coffee!"
 date: 2025-01-09 09:12:44.553147+00:00
 ---